saurabhmpcs/tipcalci/README.md

-# tipcalci is a tip calculator web appliaction used to claculate tip for the restaurant staff
+# tipcalci is a tip calculator web appliaction used to calculate tip for the restaurant staff